FFS (band): Formation and FFS (2014–2015)

 In 2013, it was announced that the two bands were both performing at the 2013 Coachella Valley Music and Arts Festival.
 While searching for a dentist in San Francisco, Alex Kapranos, the lead singer of Franz Ferdinand, was found by Ron and Russell Mael of Sparks.
 The Mael brothers invited the band to watch their set at the festival, and later, the two bands agreed that it was time to record an album together.
 On 9 March 2015, it was announced that Franz Ferdinand and Sparks had formed a supergroup together by the name of FFS.

 On 1 April, it was announced that the band would be releasing their eponymous debut studio album on 8 June in the UK and 9 June 2015 in the US FFS was recorded at RAK Studios in London during a 15-day period in late 2014.
 It was also produced by Grammy Award-winning music producer John Congleton.
 FFS was released to a positive critical and commercial success.

 In support of the album, FFS appeared on the BBC television show Later with Jools Holland on May 21, 2015 (season 46, episode 4).

 Disbandment

 Franz Ferdinand and Sparks returned to working on their separate projects.
-Sparks released album Hippopotamus in September 2017, with Franz Ferdinand's Always Ascending following in February 2018.
+Sparks released the album Hippopotamus in September 2017, with Franz Ferdinand's Always Ascending following in February 2018.
 FFS marked the last participation of Nick McCarthy alongside members of Franz Ferdinand, before he left the band due to family commitments.
 Alex Kapranos has publicly stated in multiple occasions that Franz Ferdinand has no intention to resume the band's activities.